semahawk/reedd/README.md

-# Cara
+# Griff

 ## Synopsis

-Cara is a simple package manager for Caroline Linux.
+Griff is a simple package manager for Grave Differ (Linux).

-__NOTE:__ Cara (and Caroline Linux) are in highly starting stage, it shouldn't be considered stable and usable.
+__NOTE:__ Griff (and Grave Differ) are in highly starting stage, it shouldn't be considered stable and usable.
 Till sometime.

 ## Installing

-To install Cara do the standard:
+To install Griff do the standard:

     make